lora-sys/React-Projects/README.md

 # create a quiz app using ReactJS
 # cerate a color_box using ReactJS
 # Credit Card number Validator using ReactJS
+# build a song lyrics finder using ReactJS